win7user10/Laraue.EfCoreTriggers/readme.md

                 (insertedTransaction, oldUserBalance) => new UserBalance { Balance = oldUserBalance.Balance + insertedTransaction.Value }))); // Update if value existed
 ```

+More examples of using are available in Tests/NativeDbContext.cs.

 #### All available triggers

 - Before Insert